ARLunan/MockBotC1-Desktop/README.md

 The purpose of this document is to document the development and post the release of ROS 2 Packages that migrate the original "Willow Garage" / Open Robotics Turtlebot (tm) where the last released repository was ROS Indigo, to ROS 2 Jazzy/Navigation 2 autonomous navigation'.
 The new repositories are called "MockBOTc1-Robot and "MockBOTc1-Desktop" uses this original iRobot Create (™) 1 Base.
 It should be mentioned that while this repository is written to use with a iRobot Create 1, the installed base drive package (Autonomy Labs ™) includes support for the Roomba Model 500 or 600) and Create 2 base.
 To enable these drivers, a manual revison must be made to the mockbotc1\_bringup launch file that is installed in the ros2\_ws workspace, and "\$ colcon build" recompiled and sourced from the workspace root,
 \$ ros2_ws: . install/setup.bash".

-To run the MockBOT_c1, the Desktop Machine and Robot Raspberry Pi, Logitech Gamepad Joystick and other devices must be powered up and connected by WiFi over the same network
+To run the MockBOT_c1, the Desktop Machine and Robot Raspberry Pi, Roomb/Create1 Base, Logitech Gamepad Joystick and other devices must be powered up and connected by WiFi over the same network

 From the **Desktop** Machine, open a new **Terminal Window** and connect by ssh to the Robot:
 **\$ sudo ssh unbuntu@rp5\-ub24j\-mb.local** , using the password you assigned when installing installing Ubuntu 24.04 on the Raspberry Pi Robot.